caiosabadin/notes/sass/tutorial.md

 ## Compiling ##

-In order to compile, i.e., transform SCSS into CSS, run:
+In order to compile SCSS into CSS, run:

 ```bash
 sass source_file.scss:resulting_file.css
 ```

-Calling Sass with the optional argument ``--watch`` obliges it to automatically recompile whenever changes are made on the specified .scss file:
+Calling it with the optional argument ``--watch`` obliges Sass to automatically recompile whenever changes are made on the specified .scss file:

 ```bash
 sass --watch source_file.scss:resulting_file.css
 ```

+For more information about that argument, read [http://sassbreak.com/watch-your-sass/](this article by Guil Hernandez).

-There are also in-browser compilators available, such as [https://www.sassmeister.com/](SassMeister).
+Should you need to run quick tests elsewhere, there are also in-browser compilators available, such as [https://www.sassmeister.com/](SassMeister).

 ## Writing SCSS ##

-Even though the other way round is not always true, plain CSS is valid SCSS.
+Plain CSS is valid SCSS, although the contrary affirmation is not always true.

-Therefore, Sass' syntax may be as simple as:
+Therefore, the Sass syntax may be as simple as:

 ```scss
 selector {